 All full-time students – new, transfer, resident, and commuter – are required to complete a Health History Report and to include an immunization record.
-These forms must be returned to Health Services by January 12, 2015.
-If forms are not postmarked by January 12, students will be subject to a late fee of $100.
+It is important that you complete the Health History Form, enter immunization dates and upload it on the Forester Health & Wellness Patient Portal by August 1, 2017.
+If forms are not submitted by August 1, students will be subject to a late fee of $100.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

 Emotional and physical needs of the students are met in a way that is both corrective and educational.
 Persons significant to the student, as well as cultural and economic factors, are recognized as affecting healthcare needs.
 Whenever possible, teaching-learning principles are used to assist the student in providing the highest level of self-care.

 Health Services are provided to all full-time and part-time students.
 To schedule an appointment using our on-line patient portal click here.

 Visits with the nurse practitioner or physician include, at no additional charge: